Hard2bit

 Common mistakes

-- Granting broad group permissions instead of individual permissions: adding users to groups like 'Finance Team' gives everyone in the group identical permissions; if one person needs temporary elevated access, it should be individual, time-limited, and audited
+• Granting broad group permissions instead of individual ones: adding users to groups like 'Finance Team' gives everyone identical permissions; temporary elevation should be individual, time-bound and audited.

-- Never revoking permissions: access creep occurs when users accumulate permissions over time; without regular audits, a long-tenured employee may have access from five previous roles they no longer hold
+• Never revoking permissions: access creep happens when users accumulate permissions over time; without regular audits, a long-tenured employee can carry rights from five previous roles.

-- Implementing least privilege without monitoring: if you grant minimal permissions but don't monitor privilege usage, you won't know if permissions are actually sufficient or if lateral movement is occurring
+• Implementing least privilege without monitoring: if you grant minimal permissions but don't watch privilege usage, you won't know whether permissions are actually sufficient or whether lateral movement is occurring.

 Related services